Kürecik Radar Station: Installation and operation

 The installation of the radar system was carried out by U.S. military personnel.
 The establishment of the radar station was completed in February 2012.
 The radar station's control was transferred to NATO command in the frame of the European Phased Adaptive Approach (EPAA).

 The installed radar is an Army Navy/Transportable Radar Surveillance (AN/TPY-2), a Forward-Based X-Band Transportable (FBX-T) surveillance radar developed by Raytheon Integrated Defense Systems, featuring long-range, very high-altitude active electronically scanned array.
 The radar site's command center is at Diyarbakır Air Base east of Kürecik.

 The Kürecik radar station's mission is to relay tracking and discrimination data to a remote missile defense system, the Terminal High Altitude Area Defense (THAAD), stationed in Romania and Poland.
 Radar range data varies widely as the AN/TPY-2 is used both in forward-based and terminal-based modes.
 The Kürecik radar as a forward-based radar is deployed in a reasonable proximity to the assumed missile launch site.
 Kürecik's distance to the Iran-Turkey border is about 700 km.
 About 50 U.S. soldiers were deployed to the radar station for protection and internal security.
 The Turkish government did not allow foreign civilian technicians at the site for intelligence concerns.
 Turkey took the responsibility for the external protection of the radar site, which is situated in an isolated region, against sabotage attacks.
 A team of the Engineer Research and Development Center's (ERDC) Cold Regions Research and Engineering Laboratory (CRREL) from the U.S. Army Corps of Engineers provided technical solutions for the military personnel stationed at the high-elevation Kürecik radar site, where harsh weather conditions occur in winter time.

-The early-warning radar is owned by the U.S. Army, and operated by the U.S. Army Europe.
+The early-warning radar is owned by the U.S. Army, and operated by the U.S. Army Europe (11th Missile Defense Battery, 52nd Air Defense Artillery Brigade, 10th Army Air and Missile Defense Command).